sferik/merb-admin/README.markdown

     rake slices:merb_admin:install

+## Run it

+Start your server.
+If everything worked correctly, it should log the messages:
+    ~ Loaded slice 'MerbAdmin' ...
+    ~ Activating slice 'MerbAdmin' ...

+Now you should be able to administer your site at `http://localhost:4000/admin`

+Please report any problems you encounter to <sferik@gmail.com>.

 ## WARNING

 Merb-admit does not currently implement any authentication!
 Do not deploy to production without writing an authentication strategy.